jeremyosborne/check-engines/README.md

-# Check engines
+# lint-nvmrc-with-engines

-Test that your the `engines` field of your `package.json` file matches what is found in your `.nvmrc`.
+Test that the contents of `.nvmrc` satisfies the `engines.node` field found in your `package.json`.

 ## Usage

 From the root of your application:

-`npx check-engines`
+`npx lint-nvmrc-with-engines`

-Move on with life if things pass, fix the problem if they fail.
+Move on with life if this passes, fix the problem if this fails.

 Meant to be used during an automated test process.